CKRancher/rancher/README.md

 - A [Google Cloud Platform](https://cloud.google.com/free) account (the free tier provided is more than enough).
 Any other cloud should work the same.
 - [Rancher](https://rancher.com) v2.3.5 (latest while writing the article).
 - A Kubernetes cluster running on Google Kubernetes Engine version 1.15.9-gke.12.
 (Running EKS or AKS should be the same).
-- Helm binary [installed](https://helm.sh/docs/intro/install/) on a working machine and tiller running inside Kubernetes cluster.
+- Helm binary [installed](https://helm.sh/docs/intro/install/) on a working machine.

 **Starting a Rancher instance**